suneeta-mall/suneeta-mall.github.io/docs/blog/posts/2021-03-14-wth-who-killed-my-pod.md

 2. `OOMKilled` represent a kill event (SIGKILL) triggered to a process because someone _in-charge_ suspected of the process to be the culprit of a memory surge that may lead to an out of memory event.
 This is a safeguard mechanism to avoid system-level failure and to nip mischieve in the bud.

-`Takeaway 1`: Either Container Runtime/Interface or OS Kernel killed my process because supposedly it was misbehaving and causing the out-of-memory issue!
-Essentially, I am ruling out the manual kill because that was simply not the case!

-### Deep-dive into factors at play here

-1. _Container runtime_ (in fig 4) is responsible for two things:
+**Key Insight**: The termination originated from either the Container Runtime/Interface or the OS Kernel due to suspected memory issues.
+Manual intervention was ruled out.

+### Technical Components

+1. **Container Runtime** (Figure 4) handles:

     a) Running containers: Comes from open container initiative (OCI) (about 2013) open sourced by Docker called "runc".
 It provides ability to run containers.